MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/cloud-migration-estimate-compressed-data-size.md

 ```

-As mentioned above, the stored procedure `sp_estimate_data_compression_savings` fails if the table has columns with `&` in the name.
-With this query you can find the table names that should be excluded in definition of the stored procedure `estimate_page_compressed_table_sizes`.
+The stored procedure `sp_estimate_data_compression_savings` fails if the table has columns with `&` in the name.
+With the following query, you can find the table names that should be excluded in definition of the stored procedure `estimate_page_compressed_table_sizes`.

 ```SQL
 SELECT t.name AS table_name,